 Once you choose and prioritize your iKPIs you can download a PDF or Image to share with your team, no email required.

-The Founder Institute is the world's largest pre-seed startup accelerator.
-Since 2009, we have helped over 5,000 entrepreneurs get the focus and support needed to build a business that matters.
-Based in Silicon Valley and with chapters across 90 countries, the Founder Institute's mission is to empower communities of talented and motivated people to build impactful technology companies worldwide.
+The Founder Institute is the world’s most proven network to turn ideas into fundable startups, and startups into global businesses.
+Since 2009, our structured accelerator programs have helped over 5,000 entrepreneurs raise over $1.5 billion in funding.
+Based in Silicon Valley and with chapters across 90 countries, our mission is to empower communities of talented and motivated people to build impactful technology companies worldwide.